stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 * consensus - amongst new people/members
 * How are we triaging levels of engagement

+These factors also tie into our tokenization model

 Reference :

 {% embed url="https://en.wikipedia.org/wiki/Agile\_software\_development" %}